Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

 The punctured marble screen (mahjar-i mushabbak) was set up in 1643 to supplant the first one of enameled gold made by the goldsmith and writer Bibadal Khan on the event of the second commemoration of Mumtaz Mahal's passing in 1633, which was clearly esteemed too precious.
 It took ten years to make and cost 50,000 rupees, short of what one-tenth of the expense of the gold screen.
 Since 1994-1995 AD it has been shielded from the hands of guests by an awkward aluminum grille in a wooden edge.

 The screen is octagonal, pondering a smaller scale the octagon of the encompassing lobby and escalating the paradisiacal imagery of the number eight.
 General plan and detail take after the standards of Shahjahani framework.
 Every side of the octagon is partitioned into three by marble outlines.
-The corners are invigorated by posts finishing in kalasha finials (globes surmounted by a pointed component), an adjustment of an element of more established Indian engineering.
+Posts with the finishing of the Kalasha ornamentation at the apex of a roof or canopy are seen in the corners, an adjustment of an element of more established Indian engineering.
 The edges are loaded with jaalis, in which exquisitely and unpredictably created plant components are made around a focal hub - the main occasion in the Taj Mahal where jaalis are shaped of natural plant arabesques instead of geometric structures.

 The Indian jaali convention is here conveyed to one of its most noteworthy focuses.
 The screen is finished with fancy crenellations, kanguras, comprising of vase-molded components exchanging with openwork shaped of volutes of acanthus leaves, delegated at their crossroads by small vase components.
 The passage curve in the focal point of the south side and a relating shut curve inverse it in the focal point of the north side ascent over the screen; they have half circle heads lined by an embellishment ending in hanging acanthus buds.